gturri/dokuJClient/README.md

     # Set the M2_REPO classpath variable
     mvn -Declipse.workspace=<path-to-eclipse-workspace> eclipse:add-maven-repo

-    # Generate the Eclipe project files
+    # Generate the Eclipe project files for the project you're interested in. eg:
+    cd dokujclient-lib
     mvn eclipse:eclipse

 To use the Eclipse projet, you need to ensure every dependencies are available.